President

 Ruth Altemier

 Ruth Altemier resides in Greentown and has served on the Board of Directors since 2005, where she served as President and currently serves as Vice President.
 As Chair of the Genealogy & Cemeteries Committee, she oversees the Adopt-A-Cemetery Program, conducts genealogy workshops, and coordinates annual fundraising events for the Cemetery Preservation Fund.
 She manages the Property Inventory Project, an ongoing effort to document the area’s historic homes and churches.
 As a member of the Programs & Membership Committee, she coordinates special events, such as local history tours.
-She is the author of a book on local cemeteries and has written articles on early settlers for the Society’s newsletter, Echoes from the Greene Hills.
+She is the co-author of a book on local cemeteries and has written articles on early settlers for the Society’s newsletter, Echoes from the Greene Hills.

 “I believe in the saying ‘You won’t know where you are going if you don’t know where you came from.’
 I find genealogy fascinating.
 It has led me to the preservation of the cemeteries, to honor those who led the way to where we are today.
 The world moves so fast that it is easy to not look around and appreciate our world.
 I feel the work that our GDHS members do is preserving the past for the future.” — Ruth Altemier